Mahua Roy Choudhury: Death

-In the midnight of 12 July 1985, Mahua, who was in a complete drunk state, met with a fire accident at her residence, getting serious burns.
+At the midnight of 12 July 1985, Mahua, in a complete drunk state had a fire accident at her residence, getting serious burns.
 She succumbed to her injuries.
 The exact cause of the fire accident remains a mystery.
-Many believed that she committed suicide while some believe it to be an accident.
+Many believed that she committed suicide, while some accepted it to be an accident.
 If the former is true then it would be her third suicide attempt.
-After nearly about ten days of hospitalisation, she died on 22 July 1985.
-She was 26.
+After nearly ten days of hospitalisation, she died on 22 July 1985.
+She was 28.

-She had nearly around 15 films running on her shoulder at the time of her death.
+She had around 15 films running on her shoulder at the time of her death.
 Many of her films were released after her death like Anurager Choya, Prem O Paap, Abhimaan, Ashirbaad, Kenaram Becharam, Abir, etc. The whole industry grieved on her sudden demise.
-Police was unable to find out the exact cause behind her death.
+Police was unable to find out the exact cause of her death.